dynoser/HELML/PHP/README.md

 ### **HELML::encode**($arr, $url_mode=False)

-Encode a data structure (list, dict, or tuple) into a HELML string.
+Encode a array into a HELML string.

 - **$arr** The input data array to be encoded.
 - **$url_mode** (bool, optional): A boolean indicating if the URL mode should be used.
 Defaults to False.